Amundi Asset Management: AMUNDI ETF - Important Information - Index Change - 11/07/2024

 -- Please find below the new benchmark, detailed by share-classes, that will be effective as of July 11th,2024 (at the open).

-Current New ISIN Tickers ETF name Current Index Name Index New Index Name Index Ticker Ticker PRUC LN Bloomberg US Amundi Prime US Corporates Solactive USD Investment Corporate Liquid LU2037749152 UCITS ETF DR (D) Grade Corporate Index SOLUSIGC Issuer I38697US PRIP LN Index Bloomberg US Solactive USD Investment Corporate Liquid LU2621112452 PRUB LN Amundi Prime US Corporates - Grade Corporate GBP Hedged SOLUSIGH Issuer H38697GB UCITS ETF DR - GBP HEDGED (D) Index Index GBP Hedged Index
+Current New ISIN Tickers ETF name Current Index Name Index New ETF Name New Index Name Index Ticker Ticker PRUC LN Amundi US Bloomberg US Amundi Prime US Solactive USD Corporate Bond Corporate LU2037749152 Corporates UCITS ETF DR Investment Grade SOLUSIGC UCITS ETF Liquid Issuer I38697US PRIP LN (D) Corporate Index Dist Index Amundi US Bloomberg US Amundi Prime US Solactive USD Corporate Bond Corporate LU2621112452 PRUB LN Corporates - UCITS ETF Investment Grade SOLUSIGH UCITS ETF Liquid Issuer H38697GB DR - GBP HEDGED (D) Corporate GBP Hedged Index GBP Hedged Index GBP Dist Hedged Index

 ----------------------------------------------------------------------------------------------------------------------- Dissemination of a Regulatory Announcement, transmitted by EQS Group.
 The issuer is solely responsible for the content of this announcement.